wp-plugins/hss-embed-streaming-video/readme.txt

 * add a shortcode like [hss-embed-video videoid="173" version="full"] to embed a full video

 * add a shortcode like [hss-embed-video videoid="173" version="trailer"] to embed a trailer version of your video

+* add a shortcode like [hss-embed-video videoid="173,157" version="full"] to embed multiple video players on the same page

 More information at [HostStreamSell.com](http://hoststreamsell.com/).